cocos/cocos-docs/en/getting-started/basics/editor-panels/assets.md

 ## Introduction to the interface

 **Assets** shows the contents of the project assets folder in a tree structure, but note that only the assets put under the `assets` catalogue in the project folder will be shown here.
-Please read [project structure] for more about the project folder structure (../../getting-started/project-structure.md).
+Please read [project structure](../../project-structure.md) for more about the project folder structure.
 Now let's introduce the factors of each interface:

 ![assets overview](assets/overview.png)